Updated: Mar 18

 A regenerative future.

 So, what is the right thing, then?
-For starters, we need to start thinking more in regenerative terms moving forward.
+For starters, we need to be thinking in regenerative terms moving forward.
 It's no longer sufficient to just find sustainable ways of continuing business as usual.
 We need to start finding ways to actively leave things better than we found them.
-That is at the heart of the regenerative agriculture movement, which currently encompasses everything from
+That is at the heart of the regenerative agriculture movement, which currently encompasses everything from silvopasture and agroforestry to fully off-grid permaculture homesteads.
+It's still a very small percentage of the over-all food production mix, but regenerative agriculture has shown promise in every arena in which its been applied so far.
+Not only for higher yields but also lower carbon footprint and water usage, healthier livestock, and happier farmers.